ConnectNowUK/docs/docs/chat/user-guide/user-guide.md

 ## Sidebar

 The sidebar serves as a central control panel while you are in a chat.
 You can open and close it by toggling the "i" icon on the top right to open it, and the "x" icon to then close it.

+When you navigate within the sidebar and across sidebar pages, you can always go back by pressing the "back" button in the bottom left corner of the sidebar.

 ### About this chat